alexpolt/alexpolt.github.io/src/empty-value.md

   to abandon our beloved move constructors and move assignment operators.
 Let's just introduce the rule (sorry for the lame language):

-> *Any empty value is an r-value after being bound to an r-value reference function parameter
+> *An empty value is an r-value after being bound to an r-value reference function parameter
 > in a function call and the end of the function call.
 If the class of the empty value object
 > doesn't have a user-defined move constructor then skip destructing that object.*